-- a little toasted coconut to serve (1/2 tbsp approx)
+- ½ tablespoon toasted coconut approx, to serve

 - Blend together the coconut milk and banana in a food processor or blender.
 Add the chia seeds and pulse once or twice to mix then tip into a dish.
 Cover and chill for 20min to allow seeds to swell and soften.
 You can leave overnight, but it will become a little more grey.